wistia/wistia-open-docs/_posts/embed-troubleshooting.md

 <a href="//fast.wistia.net/embed/iframe/ae5lpf6uc3?popover=true" class="wistia-popover[height=540,playerColor=3ea9f5,width=960]"><img src="https://embed-ssl.wistia.com/deliveries/3277caba75e6b99c184b4546a1b240133bb47158.jpg?image_play_button=true&image_play_button_color=3ea9f5e0&image_crop_resized=300x169" alt="" /></a>

-This can happen when the popover script, `<script charset="ISO-8859-1" src="//fast.wistia.com/assets/external/popover-v1.js"></script>`, has either been removed from the page, or is unable to function properly due to a conflict with other code.
+This can happen when the popover script, `fast.wistia.com/assets/external/popover-v1.js"`, has either been removed from the page, or is unable to function properly due to a conflict with other code.
 Check the page source to make sure that script is present.
+If it's there but your video still isn't quite _popping_, [send us a link](http://wistia.com/support/contact) and we'll help you figure it out!

 ## Black bars on the top and bottom or sides of the video